 If you want to look at Scott’s particular model (No. 40) here is the link.

 Even if you will be heading in the direction of a luthier, that time may not be now.
 If that’s the case, here’s a more accessible list of guitar options for intermediate guitarists.
 These are excellent choices for those who can hold out a bit longer.
+You may also find my piece on 9 Made in Spain Guitars Compared interesting.

 Happy pursuing the dream!